 A DMG STA indicates that beam refinement transactions (9.35.6.4.2) occur by setting the L-RX field to a value greater than 0 to indicate the need for receive beam refinement or by setting the value of the TX-TRN-REQ field to 1 to indicate the need for transmit beam refinement or by setting both.
 The beam refinement transactions shall occur if at least one of these conditions is met.

-If the initiator has requested an MID sub-phase by setting the MID-REQ field to one and the responder rejected the response by setting the MID-Grant field to zero, the initiator shall send a BRP frame with the MID-REQ field set to 0 and the L-RX field set to indicate the number of TRN-R fields the initiator requests for use in the BRP phase.
+If the initiator has requested an MID sub-phase by setting the MID-REQ subfield or the BC-REQ subfield to 1 and the responder rejected by setting the MID-Grant subfield or the BC-REQ subfield to 0, respectively, the initiator should send a BRP frame with the MID-REQ field set to 0 and the L-RX field set to indicate the number of TRN-R fields the initiator requests for use in the BRP phase.

-If the responder has requested an MID sub-phase by setting the MID-REQ field to one and the initiator has rejected the response by setting the MID-Grant field to zero, the initiator shall send a BRP frame with the Capability Request subfield set to 1.
+If the responder has requested an MID sub-phase by setting the MID-REQ subfield or the BC-REQ subfield to 1 and the initiator has rejected by setting the MID-Grant or the BC-Grant subfield to 0, respectively, the initiator should send a BRP frame with the Capability Request subfield set to 1.
 The responder shall respond with a BRP frame with the MID-REQ field set to 0 and the L-RX field set to indicate the number of TRN-R fields the responder requests for use in the BRP phase.

 Beam refinement transactions shall occur following a MIDC sub-phase when one or both of the following conditions are met at the last BRP frame transmitted by either the initiator or responder as part of the MID or BC sub-phases: